Latte is Synonymous with Safety

 , but also setTimeout()

-, or using setAttribute()
+, or the use of setAttribute()

-with event
+with

-attributes like onload
+event attributes like onload

-- does this automatically
+- Does this automatically.

 Context-Aware Escaping